uwol1116/FCS_IoT/README.md

 * **Patch Plan(2)** :
 Modify the Package Manager (PM) related functions so that only apps with the public key registered in the pmwhitelist can be installed.

-***Since the tool is a patch through File Replace, versions other than 6.0 require changes in SMALI code.**

 3.Requirements